GUIDE Relaxing Getaways in Japan Japan's beauty lends itself to a relaxing break

-If you're looking for something more unusual, it's also possible to take classes in a Japanese style of yoga known as shin-shin-toitsu-do, translated as the way of mind and body unification.
-This style dates back to the 1920s but is still relatively unknown outside Japan.
+If you're looking for something more unusual, it's also possible to take classes in a Japanese style of yoga known as shin-shin-toitsu-ho, translated as the way of mind and body unification.
+This style dates back to 1919 but is still relatively unknown outside Japan.

 As well as individual classes, there are a growing number of English-language yoga retreats in which you can take part.
 Lasting from a few days to a couple of weeks, these often involve other activities such as hiking, visits to local sightseeing spots, and even skiing alongside yoga.

 For the ultimate detox from modern life, try a yoga retreat held in a Buddhist temple, where you can combine your yoga practice with meditation sessions and other traditional Japanese ceremonies.
 Alternatively, opt for a retreat at an onsen resort for the utmost in relaxation.